WarmBeer/GrinTesting/README.md

 # Grin Testing Plan

 In this document we will setup a testing plan for the Grin Node & Wallet.
+The Grin Node and Wallet will be set up using the official Grin docs: https://docs.grin.mw .

 ## Progress Report